MicrosoftDocs/connected-spaces/articles/web-app-space-details.md

 # Set options for your space in Dynamics 365 Connected Spaces Preview

 You can set options for your space, such as operating hours, in Microsoft Dynamics 365 Connected Spaces Preview.
-If you don't set your operating hours, by default, Connected Spaces will set your operating hours for every day of the week to 6:00 am – 8:00 pm in your store's time zone.
+If you don't set your operating hours, by default, Connected Spaces will set your operating hours for every day of the week to 6:00 am – 8:00 pm in the time zone for your space.

 ## Set operating hours